|Location||Prague, Czech Republic|

 Located in the capital city of the Czech Republic, students will be in an urban environment that also has rich cultural heritage that survived the turmoil of 20th century Europe.
 The VSE is partnered with numerous international organizations and networks, and in order to expand the network of the University of Economics Prague.

-For more information about the Prague University of Economics and being an exchange student there, please visit their exchange student information page.
+For more information about University of Economics Prague and being an exchange student there, please visit their exchange student information page.

 Participating in an exchange program requires careful academic planning.
 Students are encouraged to meet with their Academic Adviser and a Global Business Center Adviser prior to applying to an exchange program to ensure that study abroad will fit into their academic plan.